-- In this stroke, you should take a square-on stance to the table with slightly bent knees and the upper part of the body leaning forward.
+- In this stroke, you should take a square-on stance on the table with slightly bent knees and the upper part of the body leaning forward.

-- Your legs should be more apart than the shoulders.
+- Your legs should be more apart than your shoulders.

 - Your racket should be in front of your body.

 - The backhand part of the racket should be open tilting backward and pointing towards the net.